-Shortly before the Plea and Trial Preparation Hearing in the Crown Court the basic evidence should have been uploaded and your solicitor will share with you what they can.
+Shortly before the Plea and Trial Preparation Hearing in the Crown Court, the basic evidence should have been uploaded and your solicitor will share with you what they can.

 Your solicitor also needs to arrange an advocate for you for the hearing and this will either be a solicitor advocate or an external barrister.
-It will not always be possible for it to be the same advocate you will have for the trial as trial advocates are often tied up in other cases.
+It will not always be possible for it to be the same advocate you will have for the trial, as trial advocates are often tied up in other cases.
 You should be consulted over your choice of trial advocate by your solicitor.

 Before the hearing your solicitor will also complete a questionnaire for the Court dealing with the basic issues and trial listing issues.

-It will be unnecessary to have any lengthy conferences before you get to the Crown Court for the initial hearing as the full evidence will not have yet been served, but your solicitor should still keep in touch and support you in advance of the hearing.
+It will be unnecessary to have any lengthy conferences before you get to the Crown Court for the initial hearing as the full evidence will not yet have been served, but your solicitor should still keep in touch and support you in advance of the hearing.

 The Plea and Trial Preparation Hearing before the Crown Court